FlotterCodername/superelixier-updater/README.md

 ![Example console output of this program](./docs/example.png)

-## Features

-- No unnecessary downloads: Checks the installed app for update and only downloads releases if there is a new one.
-Let's not waste bandwidth (caveat: only detects updates it did itself).
-- Running detection: Downloaded updates will be applied next run if the folder was in use this run.
-- Extensible: Add more apps via configuration files.
-    - Release files detected via regular expression.
-    - Can specify files that should be deleted from release (for files you do not need)
-    - Can specify any files or folders that should be protected from being replaced by updates.

 ## Usage

 The first-time setup is not friendly to non-technical users yet. **On the bright side**: once set up, using this tool is